Arizona Leisure - Vacation Guide

 By AZ Leisure Staff Writers

-Map of the Arizona Stretch of Route 66
+Map of Arizona Route 66 showing towns and major attractions

 A tour along Northern Arizona's Route 66 and Interstate 40 which traces the original path of Route 66 is a nostalgic adventure as well as a geography and history lesson for the whole family.
 The tour passes through picture-perfect scenery including the cool pine country of Northern Arizona.
 Experience a plethora of scenic and historic attractions as you venture through small town America.
 The numbers on the map coincide with the attractions listed below.